-Nariko Ling, Operations Associate, Finance and Operations
+Nariko Ling, Associate, Human Assets

 Nariko joined Education Pioneers because of her passion to make a difference in people’s lives through the education sector.
 She is excited to be a part of the work at Education Pioneers to bring about equal access to education and to foster leaders that’ll make a huge impact in education.